Let's Go. Out.

 Submittal and Timing

-Please submit grant requests one month before the scheduled event to allow time for committee review and coordination with the Downtown Alliance Merchants Council.
+Please submit grant requests one month before the scheduled event to allow time for committee review and coordination with the Downtown Merchants Council.

 Please submit the application through the online application form.